lawstack/Basic-HTML-Website/README.md

 ## Purpose
-Practice using HTML tags and become familiar with their purposes and usage.
+Practice using HTML tags andbecome familiar with their purposes and usage.

 ## How to use